matthewjrogers/matthewjrogers.github.io/content/projects/probably-pancakes.md

 ---
 title: "probably-pancakes"
-tagline: "A machine learning app that answers the only question that matters: is this recipe pancakes?
+tagline: "A machine learning app that answers the only question that matters: does this recipe make pancakes?
 Trained a Random Forest classifier on 3,200 recipes scraped from the web, then wrapped it in a polished Shiny app.
 Born from a household mystery — a scrap of paper labeled 'probably pancakes.'"
 tech: "R"
 stack:
   - R